 Headline

 The primary message, what you want visitors to see immediately.
 The heading is generally short and succinct.
 It is there to grab attention.
-The font used for the heading will be bolder than the other fonts.
+The font used for the heading will be bolder and larger than the other fonts.

 Subheading